 - Authorization Credentials - Web Endpoint monitoring supports the following types of authentication:

 Both Windows and Basic Authentication require Domain Name, User Name and Password to authenticate the Web Endpoints.For monitoring HTTP web endpoints with SSL certificate settings, the Client Certificate Thumbprint is provided along with the User Name and Password.
 Azure services authentication uses ClientID, Client Secret, and Tenant fields (subscription can be independently recovered from your Azure account details) to generate an authorization token.The generated bearer token can be used to authenticate at the Web Endpoint.
 For these cases, you can specify the authorization credentials information.
 Example: Lets say you have a virtual machine that has BizTalk360 installed.
-You can easily check if the machine is running or not by setting up an endpoint monitoring on the http://
+You can easily check if the machine is running or not by setting up an endpoint monitoring on the http:///BizTalk360 URL.
+You can also specify the domain name, user name, and password to directly monitor the above URL.
+If the response is successful, you will see the endpoint health status as Healthy.
+If the endpoint is unavailable, the endpoint health status will be shown as Error and you will see an exception message as follows "Accessing the Web Endpoint " Test VM " returned error.
+Cannot Validate Endpoint.
+Please verify internet connectivity".

 - Proxy Settings - If your organization uses a proxy, you can enter the proxy settings that is required to access an endpoint URL.
 There are two ways in which you can use Proxy settings in BizTalk360.
 The proxy settings can be predefined in the Gateway Settings page under BizTalk360 Settings.
 If the proxy settings are defined under the Gateway Settings page, then you need not enter the details in this section.
 You can simply toggle the Use Gateway Proxy toggle button to use the defined proxy settings.
 You can override the global gateway settings by entering the following information -